Whether you are an angler or a paddler, Scott County, Virginia has the waters to suit your sport.

 Tent and RV camping is available along the Clinch River at Camp Clinch, located near the Tennessee/Virginia State Line.
 It’s easy to drop a line from the bank at Camp Clinch or take a 3-hour float trip from Speers Ferry back to the campsite.

 Cabins, plus tent and RV camping are also available at Natural Tunnel State Park.
-Primitive Yurts will be available the summer of 2017.
+Four primitive Yurts, one with handicap-accessibility, are available now at Natural Tunnel.
 Appalachian Mountain Cabins is another great place from which to access the Clinch.

 Accommodations close to the Holston River include the Estillville Bed & Breakfast in downtown Gate City and Boones Pointe Cabins.
 Both offer easy access to dining, shopping and entertainment.